22010.210 Week 30: Review and Reflect

 Reflection

-In what ways are you currently “light” in your life circumstances and situations?
+In what ways are you currently living out this directive?

 Write It on Your Heart